 Disadvantages:

-The Test Pyramid is a popular framework to illustrate the proportion of different types of tests in a software testing strategy.
-The idea is to focus resources on automating tests at lower levels (unit tests and integration tests) while minimizing the more expensive E2E tests at the top.
+The Test Pyramid is a widely used model that illustrates how different types of tests should be distributed within a testing strategy.
+The idea is to automate the bulk of tests at the lower layers (unit and integration tests) while keeping the more expensive end-to-end tests to a minimum.

 The rationale is that:

-Although these ratios are a good guideline, in actual practices, you should vary it based on your team size and resources.
+Although these ratios serve as a helpful guideline, you should adjust them based on your team size, system complexity, and available resources.

 Put simply: